Alphabetic Tower: Development

-The Alphabetic Tower was built by Spanish company CMD Domingo y Lázaro Ingenieros (Alberto Domingo Cabo and Carlos Lázaro).
-Construction began on 10 October 2010 with the exterior of the structure completed in December 2011.
+The Alphabetic Tower was built by the Spanish company CMD Domingo y Lázaro Ingenieros (Alberto Domingo Cabo and Carlos Lázaro).
+Construction began on 10 October 2010, with the exterior of the structure completed in December 2011.
 The building cost $65 million to build.

+Concept

+The structure of DNA, which conctitutes the concept of the building.

+The Georgian alphabet is one of the expressions of the uniqueness of the Georgian people.
+The inspiration for the tower’s design comes from the structure of DNA, which contains the genetic code.
+DNA is often compared to the unity of blueprints; other DNA sequences have a structural purpose or are involved in regulating the use of this genetic information.
+Thus, the tower conveys the uniqueness of the Georgian people with its original Georgian script.
+Two spiral lines, along with 33 letters of the 4-meter-high aluminum Mkhedruli script, are stretched around the tower.
+The term "Mkhedruli" is a later one and is first attested in the 14th century.
+The word "Mkhedruli" is used in the monuments of this period in the opposite meaning of "khutsuri", as a secular script.
+The beauty of these symbols, projected on a major scale and not previously reflected in the design of any tower, demonstrates the individuality of an open and hospitable country proud of its cultural heritage.

 Structure

+Construction system

-The tower is composed of eleven modules of cantilever trusses of steel tubes which make up two bodies, the interior containing the communication core panoramic elevators and stairs, the exterior which supports the whole structure and defines the skin with the big characters.
-Each of the 10.8 m. cores is bonded by diaphragms in a star pattern.
+The tower is composed of eleven modules of cantilever trusses of steel tubes, which make up two bodies: the interior containing the communication core, panoramic elevators, and stairs; and the exterior, which supports the whole structure and defines the skin with the big characters.
+Each of the 10.8 m cores is bonded by diaphragms in a star pattern.
 At the top stands a glass sphere made of triangle elements fixed over steel profiles and sealed.
 The sphere consists of a hollow circular section structure.

 This light space hosts several rooms, distributed on different floors within the sphere.
 The first floor is called the transfer floor.
 It can be reached by the two main panoramic lifts.
 From the transfer floor you may reach other lifts which serve the other floors.

 The second floor hosts a TV studio, next to the kitchen and the restaurant which is on the third floor, designed like a revolving ring.
 This ring, which goes around 360 degrees in an hour, offers visitors a panoramic view of the city and the Black Sea while they are enjoying their meal.

-The fourth floor has been conceived as an observatory deck, to enjoy the unique views from the Alphabetic Tower.
-This floor leads to the fifth one, which is designed to allow visitors see how the tuned mass damper works.
+The fourth floor has been conceived as an observatory deck to enjoy the unique views from the Alphabetic Tower.
+This floor leads to the fifth one, which is designed to allow visitors to see how the tuned mass damper works.
 The tuned mass damper is a fifty-ton device mounted in structures to reduce the amplitude of mechanical vibrations.